adhocmaster/Evolutionary-World-Simulator/games/GoldHunters/Readme.md

 16. Utility functions:
     1. UtilityRobber(state, action).
 Each cell around the robber may have a gold resource, a digger, a robber,  or nothing.
 If there is a digger(which the robber cannot be sure about), robber has to estimate how much gold can they get from robbery.
 They can make a prediction based on number of turns played, probability of identifying diggers correctly,

+17. Changing strategies:
+    1. If the production rate of a digger falls below a threshold, it changes strategy
+    2. If the a digger cannot find any gold in n consequtive turns, it can become a robber.
+    3. If a robber cannot find diggers for n consequtive turns, it can become a digger.
+    4. Gold in the world can be depleted and regenerated.
+    5. So, if there are too much gold in the world, everyone may become a digger, and if gold is scared everyone may become a robber.